raspberrypilearning/comic-character/en/step_5.md

 Well done!
 You have added even more interactivity to your website!

-Next, you will check that users have completed the form and warn them if they have missed a section.
+Next, you will check that the user has completed the form and warn them if they have missed a section.